maikeleckelboom/seqlok-lab/packages/core/docs/architecture/03-seqlok-concurrency-model-and-roles.md

 - Each `snapshot` returns meter values corresponding to a single `SEQ_M`.
 - Repeated snapshots see monotonically increasing or equal `SEQ_M`.
 - No snapshot sees a half-written array (e.g. half old spectrum, half new).
-- Multiple `publish` calls between snapshots are allowed; the Controller just sees the "latest committed" view at the time of snapshot.
+- Multiple `publish` calls between snapshots are allowed; the Controller just sees the latest committed state at the time of `snapshot`.

 ---